SillyFreak/typst-etikett/src/lib.typ

   /// but if omitted completely this defaults `1mm`.
   /// -> length | dictionary
   inset: 1mm,
+  /// Whether the direction of content in individual (sub)labels is the regular page orientation,
+  /// or flipped by 90 degrees.
+This us useful if the label sheet has e.g. wide labels, but they are
+  /// used as tall labels instead.
+  /// -> bool
+  flipped: false,
   /// When set to a dictionary containing integers `rows` and `columns`, each label is further
   /// subdivided into a grid as defined.
 This is useful if the labels on available grid sheets are
   /// too big for the desired labels.
 No insets are added around sublabels inside the same label.
 If